British soldier loses legal bid over Troubles shooting trial

 Dennis Hutchings, a former British soldier facing prosecution over a shooting during Northern Ireland’s Troubles.
 File Photograph: Kirsty O’Connor/PA Wire

 John Pat Cunningham was killed in disputed circumstances in June 1974.
-The 27-year-old was shot in the back as he ran away from a British army patrol.
+The 27-year-old was shot in the back as he ran away from a British army patrol which was commanded byh Mr Hutchings.

 His family contend that he ran across a field because he feared men in uniform.
 More than 40 years on, a case was brought against Mr Hutchings after Northern Ireland’s attorney general asked prosecutors to review the case.

-Prosecutors concluded that, in Mr Hutchings’ case, there was “a risk that the administration of justice might be impaired if the trial were to be conducted with a jury”. – PA
+Prosecutors directed Ms Hutchings’ trial be heard by a judge alone after concluding that there was “a risk that the administration of justice might be impaired if the trial were to be conducted with a jury”.

+Ms Hutchings, from Cawsand in Cornwall, appealed against the decision, but on Thursday the UK’s highest court dismissed his case.

+Giving the court’s unanimous judgment in London, Lord Kerr ruled that it was “entirely unsurprising” prosecutors decided there could be a risk of a biased juror or jury.